younisshah/cherokee/README.md

 Cherokee is not a single system but consists of a number of sub-systems which work together in a synchronous manner in order to achieve the overall purpose of simulating the quantum circuits.
 Cherokee consists of the following systems:
   1. An HTTP client which sends an HTTP POST request.
   2. An HTTP server which receives the sent HTTP request.
-  3. A ZMQ client which extracts this POST data and sends it to the ZMQ Server.
+  3. A ØMQ client which extracts this POST data and sends it to the ØMQ Server.
-  4. A ZMQ server which receives the data and passes it to the quantum simulator.
+  4. A ØMQ server which receives the data and passes it to the quantum simulator.
   5. A quantum simulator which processes this data and created the transfer matrix and the output state.